blbadger/blbadger.github.io/3-body-problem.md

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/two_body_rotated.gif)

+One might raise a question: aren't trajectory crossings not possible for ordinary differential equations?
+For the case of a single object moving in space, this is correct, because any trajectory crossing would imply that some point heads toward two different points next, an impossibility.
+But as we have two objects, crossings can occur if the other object is in a different place than before.
+What is now not possible is for both objects to revisit a previously-occuppied pair of points but then to travel to a new location.

 Now let's see what happens when we shift the starting value of one of the points by a little.

 [insert image]